Victoria Beckham Reportedly Banned Her Family From Attending Spice Girls Tour

 While the former Spice Girl has said that she was excited to take her girls to see a live show and has told reporters that she will “always be a Spice Girl,” Posh decided that she wants to distance herself from her former band.

-So what does Posh Spice plan to do with her time while the media attention focuses on the Spice Girls tour, which kicks off on May 24 in Dublin?
+So what does Posh Spice plan to do with her time while the media attention focuses on the Spice Girls tour which kicks off on May 24 in Dublin?

 “The plan now is to get her a work project abroad so she won’t even be in the country when the tour is on.”